-ICC seeks arrest of Taliban leaders over alleged persecution of women
+ICC seeks arrests of Taliban leaders over alleged persecution of women

 The ICC, based in The Hague, was set up to rule on the world’s worst crimes, such as war crimes and crimes against humanity.
 It has no police force of its own and relies on member states to carry out its arrest warrants – with mixed results.

-In theory, this means anyone subject to an ICC arrest warrant cannot travel to a member state for fear of being detained.
+In theory, this means anyone subject to an ICC arrest warrant cannot travel to a member state for fear of being detained, but leaders such as Israeli Prime Minister Benjamin Netanyahu, Russian President Vladimir Putin and former Sudanese President Omar al-Bashir have travelled to allied countries that are ICC members and have not been arrested.

 Last year, the United Nations accused the Taliban government of barring at least 1.4 million girls of their right to an education during their time in power.